 The capital of Morocco had a turbulent history and an ongoing relationship with Andalusia and Muslim Spain creating a melting pot of Amazigh-Arab-Moorish culture.
 The theory is that what is now known as Rabat embroidery was introduced by Moorish exiles who settled in the Andalusian quarter of town.
 It shows many similarities with Tetouan embroidery which also has a big Andalusian influence.

 The oldest Rabat embroideries date back to the late 17th century and were stitched on natural even-weave cotton, sometimes checked, striped or damasked.
-Designers were freehand stitched onto the base fabric and then embroidered with locally produced Floss in blue, gold and red using blanket, chain, chevron, darning, and Satin stitch.
+Designers were freehand stitched onto the base fabric and then embroidered with locally produced floss in blue, gold and red using blanket, chain, chevron, darning, and satin stitch.

 The Spanish technique of stretching the fabric over a stuffed cushion laid on the knees was used instead of a frame.
 Popular motifs resembled stylised figures with round heads and full skirts, squares, crosses, ovals and decorative curls and swirls.

 From the mid-19th century, a new style characterised by dense, multi-coloured designs in strongly contrasting colours became popular.
 It was stitched on more open weave cotton or linen which was covered with stitching.
-Stitches such as back, feather, running and Satin stitch were popular.
+Stitches such as back, feather, running and satin stitch were popular.
 This style was more suitable for big pieces of fabric such as the famous Rabat door curtains.

 The El Kholti family in Rabat has an impressive collection of these fabrics.
 See the link below for an image gallery.